This fall-flavored Pumpkin Hummus gets ready in under 10 minutes and makes for a great party appetizer. It’s healthy, gluten-free, and vegan too.

 You can serve it with crackers, tortilla chips, veggie sticks, pita chips, and even as a sandwich spread.

-You can slightly thin it down and use as your salad dressing and pasta sauce.
+You can slightly thin it down and use it as your salad dressing and pasta sauce.

-Make stuffed jacket sweet potato with it or serve it with Instant Pot Sweet Potatoes.
+Make stuffed jacket sweet potatoes with it or serve it with Instant Pot Sweet Potatoes.

 I like to slather it on a flatbread and bake for a few minutes.
 It also goes great with wraps, naan, etc.

-Make a bed of it and serve poached eggs on top of it.
+Make a bed of it and serve with poached eggs on top.

-You can also include pumpkin hummus in your Mezze Platter or add it in your Falafel or Shawarma recipes.
+You can also include pumpkin hummus in your Mezze Platter or add it to your Falafel or Shawarma recipes.

-When refrigerated, this hummus can last for 3-4 days.
-I really don’t recommend freezing the hummus as the texture gets altered and the taste is not the same.
+I don’t recommend freezing the hummus as the texture gets altered and the taste is not the same.